shopware/docs/guides/hosting/installation-updates/deployments/deployment-with-deployer.md

     └── ...
 ```

-If you haven't used such a structure yet, it's recommended to move the current document root contents to a different location, because you will have to copy some existing files into the `shared` folder after your first deployment with [Deployer](https://deployer.org/).
+Suppose you haven't used such a structure yet, it is recommended to move the current document root contents to a different location because you will have to copy some existing files into the `shared` folder after your first deployment with [Deployer](https://deployer.org/).

-For more information, please have a look into [Migrating existing instance to Deployer structure](deployment-with-deployer.md#migrating-existing-instance-to-deployer-structure).
+For more information, refer to [Migrating existing instance to Deployer structure](deployment-with-deployer.md#migrating-existing-instance-to-deployer-structure).

 ### Webserver configuration

-Please make sure to set the document root of the domain to `/var/www/shopware/current/public`, assuming `/var/www/shopware` is the path you're uploading Shopware to, but this can of course differ.
-The more important part of this path is `current`, which is the symlink to the currently active release.
+Ensure to set the document root of the domain to `/var/www/shopware/current/public`, assuming `/var/www/shopware` is the path you are uploading Shopware to, but this can, of course, differ.
+The most important part of this path is `current`, which is the symlink to the currently active release.

-Because `current` is a symlink, please also make sure your webserver is configured to resolve/follow symlinks correctly.
+Because `current` is a symlink, please also make sure your web server is configured to resolve/follow symlinks correctly.

-## GitLab Runner requirements
+## GitLab runner requirements

-[GitLab pipelines](https://docs.gitlab.com/ee/ci/pipelines/) are processed by so called [runners](https://docs.gitlab.com/runner/).
-Once a [pipeline](https://docs.gitlab.com/ee/ci/pipelines/) job is created, GitLab notifies a registered [runner](https://docs.gitlab.com/runner/), and the job will then be processed by that [runner](https://docs.gitlab.com/runner/).
+[GitLab pipelines](https://docs.gitlab.com/ee/ci/pipelines/) are processed by [runners](https://docs.gitlab.com/runner/).
+Once a pipeline job is created, GitLab notifies a registered runner, and the job will then be processed by that runner.

-The [GitLab Runner](https://docs.gitlab.com/runner/) must have the following packages installed:
+The [GitLab runner](https://docs.gitlab.com/runner/) must have the following packages installed:

 * PHP \(see supported versions in the [System Requirements](https://docs.shopware.com/en/shopware-6-en/first-steps/system-requirements#environment)\)
 * [NodeJS](https://nodejs.org/en/)